Scandit/data-capture-documentation/docs/sdks/android/label-capture/get-started.md

         session: LabelCaptureSession,
         data: FrameData
     ) {
+        /*
-        // onSessionUpdated is called for every processed frame.
+         * The session update callback is called for every processed frame.
-        // Check if the session contains any captured labels; if not, continue capturing. val capturedLabel = session.capturedLabels.firstOrNull() ?: return
+         * Check if the session contains any captured labels; if not, continue capturing.
+         */
+        val capturedLabel = session.capturedLabels.firstOrNull() ?: return

+        /*
-        // Given the label capture settings defined above, barcode data will always be present. val barcodeData = capturedLabel.fields
+         * Given the label capture settings defined above, barcode data will always be present.
+         */
+        val barcodeData = capturedLabel.fields
             .find { it.name == "<your-barcode-field-name>" }?.barcode?.data

+        /*
-        // Expiry date, weight, and unit price are optional fields.
+         * Expiry date, weight, and unit price are optional fields.
-        // Check for null in your result handling. val expiryDate = capturedLabel.fields
+         * Check for null in your result handling.
+         */
+        val expiryDate = capturedLabel.fields
             .find { it.name == "<your-expiry-date-field-name>" }?.text
         val netWeight = capturedLabel.fields